packetscaper/CCIE-RS-Lab/README.md

 4. Validate that there is connectivity between the linux or mac machine running this utility to the host running GNS3 as well as the GNS3 VM
 4. Download the topology.gns3 file and open it in GNS3.
 5. Initialize yamlfilefiles/console.yaml based on your environment <br>
-   i.   gns3_vmware_ip is the ip over which the GNS3 VM can be accessed ii.  gns3_host_ip is the ip over which gns3 utility runs.
-Generally a windows machine iii. map the ports of the various routers as seen on your gns3 environment after opening the topology.gns3 6  Download topology.gns3 file and open it in GNS3.
+   i.   gns3_vmware_ip is the ip over which the GNS3 VM can be accessed <br>
+   ii.  gns3_host_ip is the ip over which gns3 utility runs.
+Generally a windows machine <br>
+   iii. map the ports of the various routers as seen on your gns3 environment after opening the topology.gns3 <br>
+6  Download topology.gns3 file and open it in GNS3.
 7. Copy INE R&S v5 labs in the config folder.
 8. Install Netmiko python library